heritage-happenings/heritage-happenings.github.io/pages/painting-as-a-pastime.md

 A collection of loosely connected _bon mots_

-charming, moderately enticing entreaty to display a cond=flation of contradictions
+charming, moderately enticing entreaty to display a conflation of contradictions

 of audacity and patience